craftercms/docs/source/system-administrators/activities/production-environment-setup.rst

    Installing the delivery instance is almost the same as installing the authoring instance.
 The difference is, if you're installing from a binary built by the gradle environment builder, you need to download/use ``crafter-cms-delivery-VERSION.tar.gz``.
-Follow the same steps used to install your authoring environment using the delivery zip files.
+Follow the same steps used to install your authoring environment using the delivery tar files.

    If using the alternate way of installing craftercms, to install and start the delivery, simply run the following: